ishanjmukherjee/savanna-finetuning-guide/README.md

   token, Evo 2 will learn to associate the clade token with the distribution of sequences that follow it.
-After finetuning, if you prompt Evo 2 with `[CLADE_TYPE_A]`, it will generate a sequence similar to the sequences it has seen in Clade A.
+After finetuning, if you prompt Evo 2 with `[CLADE_TYPE_A]`, it will generate a sequence similar to the sequences it has seen following Clade A.
 * Sidenote: for concreteness, the tokens `[CLADE_TYPE_A]`, `[CLADE_TYPE_B]`, and
   `[CLADE_TYPE_C]` can be `1`, `2`, and `3`, or any of the 256 "[extended
   ASCII](https://en.wikipedia.org/wiki/Extended_ASCII)" characters.
 As [this `savanna` code](https://github.com/Zymrael/savanna/blob/80377fe74b7acd41253e03cba3750a5fcd57e32b/savanna/tokenizer/tokenizer.py#L277)
-  shows, Evo 2 uses a custom `CharLevelTokenizer` that simply maps characters to their `np.uint8` (i.e., 2 ** 8 = 256-digit) representations, the [Evo 2
+  shows, Evo 2 uses a custom `CharLevelTokenizer` that simply maps characters to their `np.uint8` (i.e., 2 ** 8 = 256) representations, and the [Evo 2
   config](https://github.com/ArcInstitute/evo2/blob/main/evo2/configs/evo2-7b-1m.yml)
   gives Evo 2 a comfortable vocabulary size of 512 (actually twice the room `CharLevelTokenizer` needs).
-* To make sure that the clade type token is always associated with the nucleotide sequences, you want right-padding.
+* To make sure that the clade type token is always associated with the nucleotide sequences, you want right padding.
 Otherwise, the clade indicator token might get left behind in a previous sequence.
 * If you don't want to prompt with a start token, and just want to finetune Evo 2 in the sense of continued pretraining on new data (for example, if you're